Uyirmei

 Uyirmei is a Tamil medical soap opera that aired on Zee Thamizh.
-The series is apparently inspired by Grey's Anatomy and House.
+The series is apparently inspired by American medical drama ER.
 The plot revolves around the lives of some doctors, their lives, families and patients.
 The show premiered on 18 August 2014.First the director was Bhushan but after a couple of episodes Sundhar.K.Vijayan started to direct.
 Starting from Monday 24 November 2014, the show was shifted to 7pm time Slot.
 Its episodes ended on 30 January 2015 with 112 episodes.